Accelerating MPGP-type Methods Through Preconditioning: Introduction

 Our aim is to modify MPGP-type algorithms to be able to use preconditioning in the underlying CG method while not changing the constraints.
 This modification should not only lead to faster convergence in terms of the number of iterations but crucially in terms of time to solution.

 The paper is divided as follows.
 The following section briefly describes two MPGP-type algorithms - MPRGP and MPPCG.
-In \cref{sec:prec}, we discuss the difficulty with preconditioning QP problems and show how preconditioning is implemented into the MPGP-type method. \Cref{sec:facepre} describes preconditioning in face, and \cref{sec:approxpre} describes its approximate variant, including the error between the two variants in specific settings.
+In \cref{sec:prec}, we discuss the difficulty with preconditioning QP problems and show how preconditioning is implemented into the MPGP-type method. \Cref{sec:facepre} describes preconditioning in face, and \cref{sec:approxpre} describes its approximate variant, including the error between the two variants and the conditioning of the preconditioned operator in a specific setting.
 In \cref{sec:related}, we have enough prerequisites to describe related works.
 Finally, we present numerical experiments in \cref{sec:results}.